Greek constitutional amendment of 1986: Constitutional proposals & debate

-Scholars considered such constitutional changes "unnecessary" since no president had utilized these powers in the course of the Third Hellenic Republic until the time Papandreou raised the issue.
-Moreover, Anna Benaki-Psarouda, New Democracy's rapporteur, presented in the parliament the following argument against the proposed reforms:
+Scholars considered such changes unnecessary since no president had used these powers in the course of the Third Hellenic Republic until Papandreou raised the issue.
+Anna Benaki-Psarouda, New Democracy's rapporteur, presented the following argument against the proposed reforms in parliament:

-And this is the achievement of the 1975 Constitution: A miraculous balance between the Parliament, the Government and the President of the Republic, namely these state organs which express popular sovereignty and always pose the risk of de facto usurping it. [...]
+This is the achievement of the 1975 Constitution: A miraculous balance between the Parliament, the Government and the President of the Republic, namely these state organs which express popular sovereignty and always pose the risk of de facto usurping it. [...]
 It is also interesting to see where these competencies of the President of the Republic are transferred.
 They are removed from him, but where do they go?
 To popular sovereignty and the Parliament, as the parliamentary majority claims?
 Dear colleagues, all of them go to the government, either directly or indirectly through the parliamentary majority controlled by it.
 Because the parliament is now subjugated to the parliamentary majority through party discipline. [...]
 Dear colleagues, the conclusion from the amendments suggested by the government or the parliamentary majority is the following: Power is transferred completely to the government.
 Hence, we have every reason to be afraid and suspect and mistrust about the future of Greece. [...]
 I want to stress the following, so that we, the Greek people, understand well: that with the suggested amendments you turn government and government majority into superpowers.

-Psarouda-Benaki effectively argued that this type of majoritarianism would damage the quality of Greek democracy.
-Scholars also noted that the proposed changes would make the prime minister the most powerful ("autocratic") position in the Greek state since there would not be any constitutional restraints.
+Benaki-Psarouda effectively argued that this type of majoritarianism would damage the quality of Greek democracy.
+Scholars also noted that the proposed changes would make the prime minister the most powerful, "autocratic," position in the Greek state, as there would not be any constitutional restraints to their authority.